 Seth kept making me upset because I knew he was hiding something from Lavender.
 He should have just come out and told Lavender.
 Did he not realize she would figure it out?
 Grrrr!!

-I loved also how Tess and Nate played a part in this book as well.
+I also loved how Tess and Nate played a part in this book as well.
 Loved them in “Red” and I got to find out what is happening to them as well. =)

 I was a little confused on some parts of the book, but it did not take me long to pick up what happened.
-I think it was mostly because I was more in shock at the ending and who the bad guy really was and what they were actually doing.
+I think it was mostly because I was more in shock at the ending and who the bad guy was and what they were doing.

-If you are a fan of the fairy godmother, the wolf from Red Riding Hood and other tales, you’ll definitely enjoy this twisted make and believe tales that Kate writes.
+If you are a fan of the fairy godmother, the wolf from Red Riding Hood and other tales, you’ll enjoy this twisted make and believe tales that Kate writes.
 I know I am addicted to finding out what is happening to these versions of my favorite fairy tales.